petrunov/to-do-be/README.md

 docker-compose up -d --build
 ```

+OR Accessible (normally) at http://localhost:3000/todos

 Not recommended:

-OR Accessible (normally) at http://localhost:3000/todos
+First change the mysql host in the .env file from "mysql" to "localhost"

+Then:

 ```bash
 npm install